ChexSystems Customer Relations Number: 800.428.9623 – 8:00am to 7:00pm CT Monday through Friday

 - Contact the Federal Trade Commission (FTC) to file a complaint.

 More resources that help people in ChexSystems

 - Find out more about how ChexSystems works for a better understanding.

 - ChexSystems removal can offers strategies to get out of ChexSystems.

 - Second chance banking offers options for nationwide wide banks and credit unions that have second chance checking accounts.

 - Tips on how you can increase your ChexSystems score.

 - Steps to prepare a dispute with ChexSystems.

 - Banks that don't use ChexSystems are very helpful when you have multiple unpaid ChexSystems records.

 - Bank accounts for bad credit are useful when your credit is shaky but need a checking account that offers full account privileges like check writing and debit cards.

-- Local and State second chance checking accounts may be the best option for people that want to get back to banking locally in the community.
+- Local second chance checking accounts may be the best option for people that want to get back to banking locally in the community.
 While the bank may pull a ChexSystems report, these banks have fresh start checking designed specifically for people with ChexSystems records.